frash23/botfriendv2/README.md

 EVEN IF YOU DO NOT UTILIZE THE API INTEGRATION DEPENDENCIES, YOU MUST STILL HAVE THE MODULES INSTALLED.

+The bot will automatically shut down after 30 minutes of operation, so make sure to run it in a loop.

 ### config.json ###

 Config file containing various defaults.